grayhemp/pgcookbook/database_server_configuration.md

     kern.ipc.semmap=256

+On FreeBSD you will also need to update `/boot/loader.conf` with `SEMMNS` and `SEMMNI` settings, see PostgreSQL documentation for more information about them.

+    kern.ipc.semmns=32000
+    kern.ipc.semmni=128

+It requires you to reboot.

 Turn off swapping if you need it.
 Note that it is not recommended to do for low RAM servers mostly, if they are not dedicated for PostgreSQL as swapping may free some memory by moving some